ismailceylan/restorm/README.md

 All the alternative methods listed above are implemented by `where` method under the hood.

+`where` method has 3 arguments. `target`, `operator` and `filter`.
+The first one is the name of the field, the second one is the operator and the third one is the filtering criteria.
+The operator is an optional one.

 We can directly filter represented resources by models:

 ```js